 Total project cost: $67,600

-We are seeking a partners to fund the majority of this project.
-A government agency is funding part.
+We are still seeking a partners to fund the majority of this project.
+The landowner is contributing, and a government agency is funding part of the costs.

 Size of planting site: 8.39 hectares